-We propose changing flat filters once a month, and creased filters every three months.
+We propose changing flat filters once a month, and pleated filters every three months.

-If you can’t remember when you last replaced yours, shut off your AC completely and take out the filter.
+If you can’t remember when you last replaced your filter, shut off your AC completely and take out the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It could also be located in an adjoining filter box or wall-mounted return air grille.

 Tilt the filter up to your light fixture.
 If you can’t see through it, you need to buy a new filter.

 4 Steps to Cleaning Your AC Unit

 Weeds, grass and leaves can get in the way of your condensing system.
 This could restrict its airflow, impact its energy efficiency and affect your comfort.
 Here’s a method you can follow to get your system operating well again.